Factbox: Who's buying Britain's Morrisons?

 FORTRESS INVESTMENT GROUP

-Fortress is an independently-operated global investment manager subsidiary of Japan's SoftBank Group Corp (9984.T).
+Fortress is an independently-operated global investment manager subsidiary of Japan’s SoftBank Group Corp.
 As of March 31, it had about $53 billion in assets under management.

 It bought British wine seller Majestic Wine for 95 million pounds in 2019 and has invested in the grocery sector in the United States - in Albertsons, A&P and Fresh and Easy (which used to be owned by Tesco).